shabin5785/LearnAngularJS/Doc_4.md

 The above directive is enough to load all routes based on url.
 We dont have to specify each component in page like
 <app-user> or <app-server> as the router will take care of loading the components.

+- we can set href="user" in a link to navigate. but this will cause a reload of application as clicking a link normally does.
+Thats the default html behavioour.
+This should be avoided.
+Use routerlink directive provided by angular for this.

+routerlink="/" for home and routerlink="user".. etc we can also use property binding for this [routerlink]="['/user','shoppin','edit']". here we can specify all parts of the url as elements of array.
+Only the first part needs to have '/' to make it absolute.